%2520(1).jpeg)

 List:

-- the sports platforms you pay for,
+- the sports streaming services you pay for,

-- and above all: how many people around you actually use these services.
+- and, above all: how many people around you actually use these services.

-- some offers include multiple profiles/screens,
+- Some packages include multiple layouts/screens,

 Rather than chasing after “streaming channels,” the sustainable solution is to optimize your subscriptions within a legal framework.